firecodev/docker/README.md

 **Update Images and Containers**

-The second command will remove all unused containers, networks, images (both dangling and unreferenced).
+The second command will remove all unused containers, networks and images (both dangling and unreferenced).

 ```
 docker compose down